nanodesks/Destiny/README.md

 # Destiny
 web-app: https://nanodesks.pyscriptapps.com/destiny/latest

+NEW: SDestiny.py - an Lpro version which does not save to a text file

 Update: Now you can access a version of Destiny Radio in Destiny.py as the function 'call'

-NEW: Destiny Radio 1.1 (radioDestiny.py)
+Destiny Radio 1.1 (radioDestiny.py)

   uses dependency 'espeak'